LilFatFrank/chainbind/README.md

 2. enter the exact same token name
 3. enter the exact same token ticker

+if your nft is already deployed on base, this will fail

 ## bridge
 the bridge functionality allows you to bridge a token from eth to base
 1. enter the eth contract address